-The Frame is used as a mechanical support for the parts to be housed.
+The Frame is used to give mechanical support to all the parts to be housed.
 It is also used as a protection device for the inner parts against environmental hazards.
-The assembled parts of the motor are shown in the figure below.
+The motor parts which are assembled are illustrated in the following figure.

 The armature core consists of armature winding, commutator, and brushes.
 The core is formed by the collection of steel laminated sheets.
 These sheets are laminated to reduce eddy current losses.
 The laminations are housed together to form a core.
 The armature consists of slots on which armature winding is enclosed.
 The armature winding is connected to the commutator segments and then to the brush.

 The commutator segments are connected to the armature winding used for the collection of current from it.
 It is also used for the conversion of the current direction.
 The commutator segments are insulated with mica in order to avoid circulating currents with the shaft.

 The brushes are made up of either graphite/carbon depending on the size of the motor.
 The brushes are used to get the flow of current from the commutator.

 Bearings are used for the smoother operation of the rotor.
 A fan is used for cooling the inner peripherals of the motor.
 It removes the excess heat that is generated in the motor.
 A shaft is used to deliver the output as mechanical energy.
 The whole armature is assembled on the shaft.